No specific food can cause or prevent breast cancer. However, dietary guidelines may help you reduce your overall breast cancer risk.

 Isoflavones bind to the same sites that estrogen does, but yield different outcomes in your body.
 For example, estrogen can increase inflammation in certain areas of your body, and isoflavones don’t.

-Intake of isoflavones is controversial, but a 2016 comprehensive review puts to rest many fears that soy and other isoflavone foods may raise breast cancer risk.
+Intake of isoflavones is controversial, but a puts to rest many fears that soy and other isoflavone foods may raise breast cancer risk.
 In fact, some research suggests that isoflavones carry positive health benefits, including anticancer properties.

 When consuming soy, it’s best to choose whole soy foods.
 These include: